WebexCC-SA/LAB-1309/docs/Excercise4.md

 	![Nav](./assets/Excercise1_1.1.png){ width="500" }

-- Ensure that the "Call Drop Summary" toggle is enabled.
+- Ensure that the "Call Drop Summary" , "Virtual Agent Transfer Summary" & "Real Time Transcripts"  toggle is enabled.

 	![Nav](./assets/Excercise1_1.2.png){ width="500" }

 - The next step is to configure the AI Assistant widget for agent use.

-- To accomplish this, the agent's desktop layout must include the "ai-assistant" JSON string in the Agent Advanced Header section
+- To accomplish this, the agent's desktop layout must include the "ai-assistant" JSON string in the Agent > Advanced Header section

 - You can review this in Control Hub by navigating to "Desktop Layouts" within the "Desktop Experience" section of the Contact Center services.

 	![Nav](./assets/Excercise1_2.png){ width="500" }

-- Search and Open the layout CL_2025_AI_CallDropSummary and download the file CL_2025_AI_CallDropSummary.json.
+- Search and Open the layout **Wx1_Desktop_AI_Assistant** and download the file **Wx1_Desktop_AI_Assistant.json**.

   	![Nav](./assets/Excercise1_3.png){ width="600" }

 - Review the file in a text editor.
-In the Agent Advanced Header section, you should see the verbiage highlighted in this screenshot
+In the Agent > Advanced Header section, you should see the verbiage highlighted in this screenshot

 	![Nav](./assets/Excercise1_4.png){ width="400" }

-- To simplify the process, the desktop layout has already been mapped to the agents who will test this feature
+- To have a desktop layout reflected for agents, it must be mapped to their teams.

+- From User Management section of Control Hub, select Teams and search for your team **WebexOne_Team_<num>** you want to update.

+- In the Desktop Layout field of the team setting, ensure that the layout  **Wx1_Desktop_AI_Assistant** is selected and saved.

 - Now, log in to the Agent Desktop using the provided credentials.
   	- URL: <a href="https://desktop.wxcc-us1.cisco.com/" target="_blank">https://desktop.wxcc-us1.cisco.com/</a>
   	- Username: `Contact the lab proctor if information is unavailable.`
   	- Password: `Contact the lab proctor if information is unavailable.`

-- Please select **Extension** as the telephony option.
-Use the extension provided by the proctor, and set the Team as **MS Dynamic**
+- Please select **Desktop** as the telephony option and set the Team as **WebexOne_Team_<num>**

 	![Nav](./assets/Excercise1_5.png){ width="400" }